 Avoid alcohol or drug use because these activities may lead to risky sexual behavior.
 It is important to talk to your partner about their sexual history.

-Washing your genitals, urinating, or douching after sex will not protect you from getting gonorrhea.
+Washing your genitals, urinating, or douching after sex will not protect you

 Get tested if you think you or your partner may have gonorrhea.
 Ask your partner to get tested, too.
 Avoid having sex until you are sure neither of you is infected.
 This will help prevent repeat infections.